Variational certification of quantum devices: Estimation of the fidelity between quantum devices

 For the sake of completeness, in \figref{fig:ssfb-measure-circ} we recall the construction of the quantum circuit for calculating the overlap between two quantum channels as introduced in~\cite{puchala2011experimentally}.

 The circuit presented in \figref{fig:ssfb-measure-circ} consists of two parts.
 The first part is used to construct the density matrix corresponding to the quantum channel as defined by the Choi-Jamio{\l}kowski isomorphism.
 The circuit is based on the gate-teleportation approach.
 The second part of the circuit implements the calculation of the overlap between two density matrices \cite{ekert2002direct}.
-In this case, as the density matrices feed into the second part of the procedure represent quantum channels, the final measurement results in the estimation of the overlap between the images of the Choi-Jamio{\l}kowski isomorphism for the channels.
+In this case, as the density matrices fed into the second part of the procedure represent quantum channels, the final measurement results in the estimation of the overlap between the images of the Choi-Jamio{\l}kowski isomorphism for the channels.

 In order to utilize this circuit in the device certification scenario one has to process the obtained measurement results in order to calculate the appropriate bound on the similarity between quantum devices.
 The diagram representing this procedure is provided in \figref{fig:ssfb-certification-scheme}.
-The procedure takes as an input two device -- the standard device with the operational capacity already confirmed, and the device for which its conformation with the standard device is to be confirmed.
+The procedure takes two device as an input -- the standard device with the operational capacity already confirmed, and the device for which its conformation with the standard device is to be confirmed.

-One should note that in the this scheme the classical data processing is required only at final step of the procedure.
-This step is required to computer the bounds for the fidelity based on the measurement results.
+One should note that in this scheme the classical data processing is required only at the final step of the procedure.
+This step is required to compute the bounds for the fidelity based on the measurement results.